Guidance for all institutions administering the 16 to 19 bursary fund in the 2020 to 2021 academic year

 Universal Credit (UC) is being rolled out across the country and will gradually replace Income Support and Employment and Support Allowance as well as other benefits.
 Institutions will increasingly see students claiming bursaries for defined vulnerable groups based on receiving UC.

 UC award notifications do not include any information on the benefits they replace.
-For this reason, the description of the bursaries for vulnerable group category that relates to receipt of UC or Income Support is that a student must be receiving UC because they are financially supporting themselves and anyone who is dependent on them and living with them such as a child or partner.
+For this reason, the description of the bursaries for vulnerable group category that relates to receipt of UC or Income Support is that a student must be receiving UC in their own right because they are financially supporting themselves and anyone who is dependent on them and living with them such as a child or partner.

 Bursary funds awarded to a student should not form part of the UC assessment undertaken by the Department for Work and Pensions (DWP).
 How DWP treat any funding for education depends on whether the student is undertaking advanced full time education.
-It is unlikely that 16 to 18 year olds will be in advanced full time education as they are generally on study programmes at Level 3 or below.
+It is unlikely that 16 to 18 year olds will be in advanced full time education as they are generally on study programmes at level 3 or below.

 We do encourage institutions to provide support from the bursary fund by making payments in kind where possible.
 Institutions must not make bursary fund payments as regular payments for living costs.
 This is out of scope of the bursary fund and any such payments would be subject to the Social Security Amendment (Students and Income-related Benefits) Regulations 2000.